Privacy Tips

 4. Enable Two-Factor Authentication (2FA)

 Even the strongest password can be stolen.
-Two-factor authentication adds a second step — usually a code from your phone — that makes it vastly harder for someone to break in.
+Two-factor authentication adds a second step (usually a code from your phone) that makes it vastly harder for someone to break in.
 Enable 2FA on every account that supports it, especially email, banking, and social media.
+For the authenticator app itself, we use and recommend:

 5. Be Careful with Email